jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-3/chapter-5a.md

 But it is the peculiar office of those faculties now under our consideration to judge, to bestow censure or applause on all the other principles of our nature.
 They may be considered as a sort of senses of which those principles are the objects.
 Every sense is supreme over its own objects.
-There is no appeal from=
+There is no appeal from:
 the eye with regard to the beauty of colours, the ear with regard to the harmony of sounds, and the taste with regard to the agreeableness of flavours.